From understanding expenses to starting a limited company, our downloadable business guides can help you.

 In August 2015 in Coles v Ministry of Defence the Employment Appeal tribunal found there is nothing in agency workers legislation that prevents employers from choosing permanent staff over agency workers for job vacancies.

 In January 2015, in a programme entitled Low Pay Britain, Channel 4’s Dispatches reported on tax-avoiding practices by employment agencies and umbrella companies.
-The programme also highlighted methods used by agencies to ignore the provisions of the Agency Workers Regulations – you can read the details here.
+The programme also highlighted methods used by agencies to ignore the provisions of the Agency Workers Regulations.

 In June 2015, the GMB union began legal proceedings over agency workers pay, against 4 companies (providing a service to Marks and Spencer’s distribution centre in Swindon) on behalf of 250 GMB members.
 We’ll update you when we hear more.